 The MBA Strategy and Consulting Club (MBASCC) is for all BYU MBA students with an interest in management consulting and corporate strategy.
 MBASCC is designed to expose students to consulting opportunities through speakers, field trips, group discussions, networking, and competitions.
 This club provides essential training and support for those seeking a career in the consulting industry but is also great for those who merely want to learn more about the industry.
 One of the primary advantages to the club is the opportunity to prepare for case interviews—a core part of the recruiting process.

-The International Graduate Student Association is a club managed by the Marriott School’s Global Management Center.
-The main purpose of the association is to help international Marriott School graduate students and their families build meaningful connections and effectively adjust to the BYU environment through various orientations and activities.
+The International Graduate Student Association is a club managed by BYU Marriott’s Global Management Center.
+The main purpose of the association is to help international BYU Marriott graduate students and their families build meaningful connections and effectively adjust to the BYU environment through various orientations and activities.

-The MBA Women in Management (WIM) club has been established with a mission to provide professional development, networking opportunities, and support for women in the BYU MBA program.
-The club prepares our MBA women to make contributions in their future careers and to successfully manage the unique challenges and opportunities of being women in the business world.
+The MBA Women in Management (WIM) club has a mission to provide professional development, networking opportunities, and support for women in the BYU MBA program.
+The club prepares BYU MBA women to make contributions in their future careers and to successfully manage the unique challenges and opportunities of being women in the business world.
 WIM sponsors excellent seminars, workshops and fun activities where members can build great relationships with MBA classmates and alumni.

-The BYU China Business Club (CBC) was established in 2009 as the first regionally focused club in the Marriott School.
-The mission of the CBC is to develop China-related career opportunities for Marriott School students by providing a platform for networking with relevant alumni and industry contacts.
-Secondary goals include promoting the BYU brand in China and educating the Marriott School community about doing business in the Asian nation.
+The BYU China Business Club (CBC) was established in 2009 as the first regionally focused club at BYU Marriott.
+The mission of the CBC is to develop China-related career opportunities for BYU Marriott students by providing a platform for networking with relevant alumni and industry contacts.
+Secondary goals include promoting the BYU brand in China and educating the BYU Marriott community about doing business in the Asian nation.
 The CBC regularly holds forums and networking events exclusively for members.

 The mission and purpose of the Sports Business Association is to provide an environment for MBA students to study business problems in the context of sports, network with industry professionals, and find internship and full-time positions.